ypark9/yopa.page/content/blog/2024-12-30-troubleshooting-aws-amplify-authentication.md

 }
 ```

-After extensive investigation and documentation review, the root cause emerged: the authentication flow type wasn't specified.
-This crucial missing piece was causing Amplify to struggle with determining the correct authentication method to use.
+I could identify the root cause after a long struggle with Googling and reading documentation.
+The problem was the type of authentication flow was not specified.
+This leads to a battle to implement the correct authentication method.

 ## The Simple Yet Powerful Solution